Extracting bias at TechCrunch [Internal]

 -

 - Please change your Twitter avatar to any from our approved list of users (men).
 An egg will also suffice but is less than ideal, given the extremely nonpartisan concerns about online Russian intelligence operations.
-It’s important to still display that you are internet savvy in spite of the new policy, so please refer to the list of pre approved hashtags and tag your social media drafts with 3-5 of these: #notbiased, #viewfromnowhere, #objective, #trustednameinnews, #taketheOath.
+It’s important to still display that you are internet savvy in spite of the new policy, so please refer to the list of pre-approved hashtags and tag your social media drafts with 3-5 of these: #notbiased, #viewfromnowhere, #objective, #trustednameinnews, #taketheOath.

 -